 Its trading platform is known for its top-quality trading tools and for having some of the lowest fees in Australia for global share trading.
 It won Finder's Best International Share Trading Account award in 2019.

 What are the key features of Saxo Capital Markets share trading?

 Are you thinking of opening a share trading account with Saxo Capital Markets?
 If you are, then the key features listed in this review will help you make a final decision as to whether it's the right broker for you.

 |Research and education||

 Traders who choose Saxo can buy and sell shares based on live market data supplied by each individual stock exchange.

 If you want real-time market data, you will need to subscribe to data services offered by individual exchanges, which can be easily done through its online trading platform.
 Within the platform, you'll find an online subscription tool with a list of the available exchanges and news services alongside a set of fees you must pay to access them.

 Market research and analysis

-Analysis tools within the trading platform include an equity research tool that provides access to future estimates, analyst data and technical analysis tools to help you keep track of stock movements on clear and customisable charts.
+Analysis tools within the trading platform include an equity research tool that provides access to future estimates, analyst data and technical analysis tools.
+These help you keep track of stock movements on clear and customisable charts.